Non-conservative Mass Transfer as a Formation Channel for Gaia Black Hole System: Discussion

 \subsection{Broader implications}

-If the mass-transfer model proposed here represents a realistic formation scenario for Gaia BH systems, it would have important implications for other binary populations.
-In particular, several classes of post-mass transfer systems exhibit similar puzzling orbital separation distributions that challenge standard binary evolution models.
-Full or partial mass loss with the specific angular momentum of the donor’s center of mass could provide a plausible explanation for some of these systems.
-If a similar type of mass loss occurs—perhaps at lower efficiency—in more equal-mass or lower-mass binaries, it could significantly influence the predicted properties of all post-mass-transfer populations.
+If the mass-transfer model proposed here represents a realistic formation scenario for the Gaia BH systems, it would have broad implications for other binary populations.
+While some post-mass-transfer binaries appear to undergo relatively conservative early-phase mass transfer, well reproduced by standard assumptions \citep[e.g.,][]{Lechien2025, Sen2025}, several systems exhibit puzzlingly wide orbital separations similar to those of the Gaia BH systems, challenging the popular isotropic re-emission model.
+A mass-loss mode carrying the donor’s specific angular momentum could help to explain some of these cases.
+If similar mass loss occurs (perhaps less efficiently) in more equal-mass or lower-mass binaries, it could substantially reshape the predicted properties of all post-mass-transfer populations.
 Here, we provide a few illustrative examples.

 Similar mass-loss may contribute to the formation of relatively wide white dwarf \citep{Yamaguchi2025} and neutron star binaries \citep{ElBadry2024b} detected by Gaia.
-In these systems, the observed orbital periods, similarly to BH systems, challenge standard isolated binary evolution scenarios and the CE scenario.
+In some of these systems, the observed orbital periods, similarly to BH systems, challenge standard isolated binary evolution scenarios and the CE scenario.